-- 1. be at least 18 years old; - 2. be a citizen or permanent resident of Canada; - 3. be of good character; - 4. hold an undergraduate engineering degree from a Canadian Engineering Accreditation Board (CEAB)-accredited program or possess equivalent qualifications; - 5. successfully complete PEO's Professional Practice Examination (PPE); - 6. demonstrate at least 48 months of verifiable, acceptable engineering experience, at least 12 months of which must be acquired in a Canadian jurisdiction under a licensed professional engineer (P.Eng.); and - 7. pay the required fees.
+1. be at least 18 years old;

+- 2. be of good character; - 3. hold an undergraduate engineering degree from a Canadian Engineering Accreditation Board (CEAB)-accredited program or possess equivalent qualifications; - 4. successfully complete PEO's Professional Practice Examination (PPE); - 5. demonstrate at least 48 months of verifiable, acceptable engineering experience, at least 12 months of which must be acquired in a Canadian jurisdiction under a licensed professional engineer (P.Eng.); and - 6. pay the required fees.

 PEO will accept an Application for Licence before the applicant has satisfied all of the above-noted requirements; however, all requirements must be satisfied before a licence can be granted.
-The above information is posted on PEO's website and also in the The Licensing Guide and Application for Licence.

-b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.
+The above information is posted on PEO's website and also in the <a href="https://doi.org/10.1001/jhea.2007/jhea.2 b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.